 Enter your team for a TMC Regional Final.

 Regional Finals run at over 65 centres across the United Kingdom from February to April.
 Your team and accompanying teacher will spend a day out of school at the Regional Final, competing against other schools in your area.
 The day starts at approximately 10am and finishes at around 3pm (with some local variations).

 Entry to a Regional Final costs £35.
 Each participant receives a participation certificate and a gift; the top three teams at every Regional Final also receive prizes.
 The winning team at each Regional Final and a few runners-up (space permitting) will receive an invitation to the National Final.

 Held at the Royal Horticultural Halls, London.
-The 2016 National Final will take place on Monday 20th June.
+The 2017 event will take place on Monday 19th June.